 Tips for Humane, Nontoxic Ant Control

-Just in time for summer, PETA is offering tips on how to keep ants outside the house without using toxic chemicals.
-So before they reach for the ant traps or bug spray or call the exterminator, homeowners should know that the toxic chemicals that kill ants are also harmful to humans and that scientific studies show that ants are intelligent animals who likely feel pain.
+There are ways to keep ants outside the house without using toxic chemicals, so before homeowners reach for the ant traps or bug spray or call the exterminator, they should know that the toxic chemicals that kill ants are also harmful to humans and that scientific studies show that ants are intelligent animals who likely feel pain.

 Did you know that similar to human gardeners, some ants use bacteria to produce higher-yielding, nitrogen-rich gardens?
 Or that leaf-cutter ants will overcome roadblocks between their colony and a food source by cutting smaller pieces of leaves and adding more workers to the line?
 And one study found that ants and other insects have the same chemical in their bodies that’s known to transmit pain in humans.

 Follow the tips below for humane and safe ant control in your home: